 Pupils follow the Edexcel Linear programme of study during Key Stage 4.
 Pupils are entered for the higher tier or foundation, this decision is made on an individual basis and will allow for pupils to achieve in line with their potential.
 The achievable grades range from 9-1 with 9 being the highest achievable.

-A small percentage or learners undertake 'Edexcel Entry Level Certificate' either along side their GCSE or as a stand alone qualification, again this is considered on a individual basis.
+A small percentage of learners undertake 'Edexcel Entry Level Certificate' either alongside their GCSE or as a stand-alone qualification, again this is considered on an individual basis.